vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 ## Getting ready for development

-AAll the code is available at https://github.com/vandycknick/runjs, which has a couple of branches one for each of the following sections.
+All the code is available at https://github.com/vandycknick/runjs, which has a couple of branches one for each of the following sections.
 Hopefully, this makes it easier to follow along or start from a working state for each section if you get stuck.
 The runtime is called runjs and it's a little wordplay on `runc`, yes I know the c actually stands for container, still I thought it was funny.

 If you want to follow along the root of the repo contains a `Vagrantfile`.
 Don't worry if you don't know Vagrant or have never heard about it before.
 In essence, Vagrant is similar to Docker, but instead of creating containers with Vagrant, you end up with full-blown virtual machines.
 You can easily get it installed from [here](https://www.vagrantup.com/), and a simple `vagrant up` followed by a `vagrant ssh` allows you to follow along with the rest of the article without issues.
 This will give you access to a Rocky Linux VM with Docker, deno and a few extra tools preinstalled that we'll need along the way.
 If you prefer to set up your own VM, feel free to do so, but do know that the rest of the article is tested and known to be working on this preconfigured machine.
 Just make sure you don't run this on your main OS, while 99% of the code we'll write is rather harmless, there is a part where if you do make a mistake, it can lead to data loss.
 I'll definitely mention it when we reach that part, but running this in a VM also ensures you don't clutter your main OS.

-## Shielding of our process with namespaces
+## Shielding of a process with namespaces

+Before we can start creating a containerized process we first need to get and understanding how processes are created within the Linux kernel.

+- Fork (man 2 fork)
+- Exec (man 2 execve, man 3 exec)
+- Clone (man 2 clone)

 ## Pivoting into a new filesystem